-- Skill Development: With fast evolving changes and advancement in technology, the skills of the whole team should be developed together.
-Encouraging and cultivating development of skills in the team is essential to meet the demands of a great laboratory.
-A great lab manager will assist staff members in achieving their goals and identify and fill the skill gaps which will in turn, will benefit the entire team.
+- Skill Development: With fast-evolving changes and advancement in technology, the skills of the whole team should be developed together.
+Encouraging and cultivating the development of skills in the team is essential to meet the demands of a great laboratory.
+A great lab manager will assist staff members in achieving their goals and identify and fill the skill gaps which will, in turn, will benefit the entire team.

 - Effective meetings: Running an effective meeting requires planning in advance in order to get great outcomes.
 It is a great idea to define the objectives and expected outcomes clearly while planning for a meeting.
 Have an agenda.
 Make sure key actions are documented and distributed as soon as the meeting is finished.
 Assign each action to an individual and ensure there is a noted completion date for the action.
 Listen to all staff, have a timekeeper to ensure meetings go to plan.
 Plan another meeting to follow up the actions as this will directly assist with accountability.

 - Management of Conflicting Priorities: A Lab Manager may face challenges in the effective management of the conflicting priorities whenever there is a scarcity of staff and financial resources.
 To handle this, a Laboratory Manager must have the skills to juggle and manage priorities in which he/she has to ensure that the quality of research is not compromised and the efficiency is increased simultaneously.

 - Occupational Health and Safety awareness: Safety and Care of lab staff is the first priority for a laboratory manager.
 It is of utmost importance that the lab manager maintains and updates Safety Manuals and procedures so that all of the safety precautions are taken care of while using equipment and consumables.
 It is important that a laboratory manager is accustomed to all the legal requirements associated with laboratory management and ensures that all researchers and lab staff under his/her care conform to those standards.